ni/grpc-device/README.md

 `./core_server \path\to\config\file\server_config.json`

-If the server starts successfully and registers on the port specified in the configuration file then it will print a message indicating that to the terminal output:
+If the server starts successfully on the port specified in the configuration file, then it will print a message to the terminal output:

 ```
 Server listening on port 50051.
 Security is configured with insecure credentials.